 Are you looking for the perfect gift?

 Buy all your loved ones the beautiful Beth El Hebrew 1859 logo T-Shirts!

 Beth El is raising funds for a new playground?

 Beth El is getting a new playground!
 If you would like to donate towards this very worthy project, simply send your donations to Beth El Hebrew Congregation and notate "Playground."
 If you donate on line, the playground fund is first on the list!

 For more information about ALIVE! go to alive-inc.org.

 Beth El House

 Beth El House enables formerly homeless families to work toward self-sufficiency and confidence.

-begin at 6:30 PM
+Tuesday, February 27 at 6:30 PM